karle-eglantine/Dynamic_TranSync/README.md

 Files

  + Plots_synthetic_data.ipynb is a notebook that contains the scripts to generate Figures 1 to 5 and C1, C2 (experiments on synthetic data).
+By default, the notebook runs toy examples to provide a good understanding of the functions to the user.
+The parameters used in the paper need to be uncommented to reproduce the figures of the article.
  + Netflix_analysis.ipynb is a notebook that contains the analysis of the Netflix Prize dataset, leading to Table 1 and Figure 6a.
  + EPL_analysis.ipynb is a notebook that contains the analysis of the English Premier League dataset, leading to Table 2 and Figure 6b.
  + transync.py contains a function to perform analysis under the Dynamic TranSync model